 President Volodymyr Zelenskyy’s senior advisor, Mykhailo Podolyak, has emphasized the gravity of the situation, warning of a global ecological disaster that could result in the destruction of numerous ecosystems and animal habitats.

 Videos circulating online provide visual evidence of the flooding, showing submerged roadways and animals seeking refuge from rising waters.
-In response to this crisis, an emergency meeting has been called by President Zelenskyy to address the urgent situation and implement necessary measures.
+In response to this crisis, Zelenskyy has called an emergency meeting to address the urgent situation and implement necessary measures.

 To ensure the safety of residents, the Ukrainian Interior Ministry has urged individuals in ten villages on the river’s right bank and parts of the city of Kherson downstream to gather essential documents, turn off appliances, and prepare for possible evacuation.
-However, caution is advised regarding the spread of disinformation.
+However, we advise caution regarding spreading disinformation.

 The mayor of Nova Kakhovka, installed by Russia, has characterized the dam strikes as a serious act of terrorism.
-Although an evacuation of city residents has not been explicitly recommended, preparations are being made for potential worst-case scenarios.
+Although authorities have not explicitly recommended evacuating city residents, they are nonetheless making preparations for potential worst-case scenarios.

 Control over the dams along the Dnipro River is vital for Ukraine’s water supply and power generation.
-Currently, Ukraine governs five of the six dams, while the Kakhovka dam, located furthest downstream, remains under Russian control.
+Currently, Ukraine governs five of the six dams; however, the Kakhovka dam, located furthest downstream, remains under Russian control..
 Stay informed about the evolving situation and its broader implications for Ukraine and the region.

 Read More: